cjdell/esp-rf-switch/README.md

 - Disconnect pin 0
 - Turn on ESP, it will create a hotspot for WiFi configuration
 - Connect to SSID `ESPRFSwitchXXXXXX`
-- Open browser to `192.168.1.4`.
+- Open browser to `192.168.4.1`.
 Follow instructions

 ESP should now be on the network.
-You will need to discover its IP address by looking at yours router's DHCP table and scanning for it.
+You will need to discover its IP address by looking at yours router's DHCP table or scanning for it.

 - Open browser to your `http:\\{ESPIP\setup`
 - Add your device names and use `Listen` button to detect the code from your energenie remote